FAQ on Bladder Control & Other Mens' Questions

 What can be done about urine loss?

-Exercises and bladder retraining methods are explained in Exercises to Help with Male Incontinence.
-These methods to strengthen bladder control, in conjunction with TENA® MEN™ Protective Guards, will help you continue your normal life with confidence.
+Bladder retraining methods like learning how to do kegel exercises for men will strengthen your pelvic floor.
+Strengthening the muscles that control your bladder, in conjunction with TENA® MEN™ Protective Guards, will help you manage incontinece and continue your normal life with confidence.

 If I drink less fluid, will things improve?